lad-sapienza/BraDypUS/bdus-docs/environment/setup-windows.md

+---
-# Setup environment in Windows
+title: Setup environment in Windows
+---

 Windows operating system does not ship usually with a PHP installation, wich must be installe manually.
 The [official documentation](https://www.php.net/manual/en/install.windows.php)